lindleyw/autonav/readme.txt

   autonav_create_page_links for use with add_filter().
 * Provide link to this Readme file from the Admin screen.

+= 1.4.2 =
+* Correct '0' to empty string for default value of post_id.

 == TODO ==

 * BUG: the postid="foo:bar" for pages sets meta_tag and value for